 So you have a lot of cash.
 Great!
 Cash is king, but let’s run a “Quick Ratio” to determine how well a company is prepared to fulfill its short-term financial liabilities.
 This can be done by subtracting your current liabilities from current assets.
-Now how do things look?
+Now, how do things look?
 Hopefully, the number is still very positive.
 While “current” may have varying timeframes in society, on a financial statement it means assets that can be converted to cash within 1 year, or liabilities that are due within 1 year.
-Investors want to know how much is leftover (if anything) after all money owed is paid off.
+Investors want to know how much is left over (if anything) after all money owed is paid off.

 What was your net income?

-Have you ever wondered the connection between the balance sheet and income statement?
+Have you ever wondered about the connection between the balance sheet and income statement?
 Down at the bottom of your balance sheet you’ll see a line item called “Current Year Earnings”, or more likely “Net Income”.
-This is your year-to-date (YTD) net income, and the period over period difference represents how much net income you made (or lost) during those two dates.
+This is your year-to-date (YTD) net income, and the period-over period difference represents how much net income you made (or lost) during those two dates.
 Any bottom-line change to your income statement will affect your balance sheet.
 You booked revenue when you collected cash – cash increases, net income increases (it balances!).
 Maybe you booked revenue but haven’t collected it yet -accounts receivable increases, net income increases.
 You buy coffee for the team on your company credit card -liabilities increase, net income decreases.

 Always keep in mind that your balance sheet is a moment in time.
 You never sum your balance sheet horizontally, but rather judge all balances for what they are in each column.
 The movement in any balance sheet account period to period is the difference between one column (time period) and the one immediately before or after it.